Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 Why do I have to use a Tommee Tippee bottle?

-The Tommee Tippee Made for Me™ electric breast pump is designed to be a perfect fit for Tommee Tippee bottles and pouches (excludes Tommee Tippee Closer to Nature glass bottles).
+The Tommee Tippee Made for Me™ Electric Breast Pump is designed to be a perfect fit for Tommee Tippee bottles and breast milk pouches (excludes Tommee Tippee Closer to Nature glass bottles).
 You may get leaks and spills if you use other brands of bottles and containers that don’t fit correctly.

 Will milk get sucked into the power unit?